Manishms18/Identifying-cuisines-type-from-ingredients-using-Machine-Learning/README.md

-# Recognizing cuisines type from ingredients using Machine Learning
+# Identifying cuisines type from ingredients using Machine Learning

 Using food Ingredients to classify cuisines type using Machine Learning algorithm.